PolicyBrief

 LEGISLATION

-The core of this change is expanding who can hand out federal money and who can receive it.
-Previously, tribal tourism funding might have been less direct, but this bill changes that.
-It specifically authorizes the Director of the Bureau of Indian Affairs (BIA) and the Director of the Office of Native Hawaiian Relations to enter into agreements and award grants to Indian tribes, tribal organizations, and Native Hawaiian organizations.
-This is a big deal because it streamlines the process for organizations looking to fund projects like building cultural centers, improving visitor infrastructure, or developing new eco-tourism programs.
+The core of this bill is expanding who can give out money and who can receive it.
+It explicitly authorizes the Director of the Bureau of Indian Affairs (BIA) and the Director of the Office of Native Hawaiian Relations (ONHR) to award grants and enter into agreements with Indian tribes, tribal organizations, and Native Hawaiian organizations.
+This means direct funding streams are being established for tourism projects like cultural centers, eco-tours, or better signage and infrastructure for visitors.